-The Affordable Care Act (ACA) eliminated the federal individual mandate penalty starting in 2019.
-That means individuals are no longer penalized on their federal tax returns for not having health insurance.
-However, the rules are different for employers and individuals in certain states, and the stakes for employers are significant.
-As an expert in employee benefits compliance, I’ll break down exactly who faces penalties, how they’re calculated, and what you need to avoid costly fines.
+The Affordable Care Act eliminated the federal individual mandate penalty starting in 2019.
+So individuals no longer get penalized on their federal tax returns for going without insurance.
+But the rules shift for employers and people in certain states—and the stakes for employers are high.
+I’m an expert in employee benefits compliance, so here’s who faces penalties, how they’re calculated, and how to steer clear of fines.

 Employer Shared Responsibility Penalties (ESRP)

 Under the ACA’s Employer Mandate, applicable large employers (ALEs) with 50 or more full-time equivalent employees must offer affordable, minimum value health coverage to at least 95% of their full-time employees and their dependents.
-Failure to do so triggers penalties under IRC Section 4980H.
-There are two types of penalties:
+If an ALE doesn’t comply, it triggers penalties under IRC Section 4980H.
+There are two types:

 Penalty A: “No Coverage” Penalty